The Bankrate promise

 How to get and keep the cheapest car insurance in Miami

-Getting cheap car insurance in Miami can be a challenge, but so can keeping the cheapest rates.
-With the average cost of car insurance so high in Miami, these tips might help you get and keep the cheapest car insurance in Miami.
+Maintaining cheap rates over time typically requires some proactive steps.
+With a high average cost of car insurance, these tips might help you get and keep the cheapest car insurance in Miami.

 Frequently asked questions

 Miami car insurance rates are likely so high because of several factors, including population density, urban sprawl, severe weather events and uninsured drivers.
 Florida is sixth in the country for uninsured drivers, with 20.4 percent driving uninsured.
-For reference, the national average cost of car insurance is $1,771 per year for full coverage—less than half the average for full coverage car insurance in Miami.
+Miami is also prone to congested traffic, which can increase accident claims, as well as severe weather, like hurricanes.

 - $100,000 bodily injury liability per person